modin-project/modin/docs/flow/modin/data_management/functions.rst

 MapReduce Functions
 -------------------
 Applies an argument function that reduces specified axis into a scalar.
-First applies map function to each partition in parallel, then concatenates resulted partitions along the specified axis and applies reduction function.
+First applies map function to each partition in parallel, then concatenates resulted partitions along the specified axis and applies reduce function.
 In contrast with `Map function` template, here you're allowed to change partition shape in the map phase.
-Note that the execution engine expects that the reduction function returns a one dimensional frame.
+Note that the execution engine expects that the reduce function returns a one dimensional frame.

 Binary functions
 ----------------